Blue Cat Audio - Software Made by Musicians for Musicians

 Note: in this mode, the output limiter is not in use.

-Offline Side Chaining Mode
+Offline Automation Side Chaining Mode

 If your host does not support MIDI CC, you can still use the side chaining capabilities of the plug-in offline, thanks to its automation support.
 You will need to record the gain information as an automation curve and apply it to the other track.
 You can either use Blue Cat's Gain Suite freeware plug-ins or use your host gain automation feature.